 This seminar will provide an essential overview of the key areas of requirements for product approvals for medical devices in the Middle East and North Africa.
-The programme will cover the regulatory requirements and developments in the individual countries.
-The course will include interactive discussion sessions to allow you to exchange experiences with other delegates.

-This meeting runs back-to-back with our Pharmaceutical Regulatory Affairs in the Middle East 17-18 June 2019, and there is a further £200/€280 discount when booked together.
+This meeting runs back-to-back with our Pharmaceutical Regulatory Affairs in the Middle East and there is a further £200/€280 discount when booked together.

 To find out more call Customer Services on +44 (0)20 7749 4730 or e-mail email@example.com

-This seminar will be of particular interest to:
+The event will be of particular interest to:

 Ilona Putz founded PULONA Emerging Markets based in the UAE which is dedicated to creating and developing tailor-made business concepts for clients in the healthcare sector across the Middle East.
 She has worked in the pharmaceutical industry since 1988 for companies like MSD, SmithKline Beecham, Karl Engelhard and HEXAL where she has held the position of Regulatory Affairs Regional Manager, responsible for regulatory affairs and later on in commercial operations for countries in the Middle East and Africa.
 Between 2005 and August 2008 she was Regional Head, Middle East, for Sandoz International, Germany, responsible for all commercial and business development activities.